demaris/oscilite/README.md

 and may have applicability to neuroscience, social community formation, and ecological modeling.
 In my masters and Ph.D. work at University of Texas Austin EE department, a matlab version of the cooperative dynamics code was used for both unsupervised and supervised computer vision tasks, and modeling of psychophysics  (Necker Cube, Muller Lyer Illusions).
-This work was informed by, and presented at conferences including INNS and Computational Neuroscience, and in particular the then small community of oscillations and neural field theory.
+This work was informed by emerging theories of oscillations, balanced networks, and cross frequency coupling, and presented at conferences including INNS and Computational Neuroscience, and in particular the then small community of oscillations and neural field theory.
 This work was unusual in introducing nonstationarity or dynamic networks, spatio-temporal interactions, and a view of perception as recurrent activity in short frames where the representation is statistical and coded over the full range of ensemble activity rates, rather than high frequency (activity) units.
-In supervised learning, coarsed grained representations of lattice activity are used to adjust a small number of parameters applie everywhere in a field; this procedure recently been described as downward causation.
+In supervised learning, coarsed grained representations of lattice activity are used to adjust a small number of parameters applied everywhere in a field; this procedure recently been described as downward causation.

 https://daviddemaris.com/pubs/